A side-by-side look at the Trump, Biden classified documents

 In September, speaking of the situation with Trump, Biden told CBS’ “60 Minutes” that the discovery of top-secret documents at Mar-a-Lago raised concerns that sensitive data was compromised and called it “irresponsible.”

-TRUMP: Trump has claimed at times that he declassified the documents that he took with him — though he has provided no evidence of that.
+TRUMP: Trump, who had the ability when he was a sitting president to declassify documents, has claimed at times that he did so regarding the documents that he took with him — though he has provided no evidence of that.
 He said in a Fox News interview in September that a president can declassify material “even by thinking about it.”

 The former president has called the Mar-a-Lago search an “unannounced raid” that was “not necessary or appropriate” and represented “dark times for our Nation.”